photography class 1: How to hold a camera

 With your legs, arms and hands now in the correct positions, look through the viewfinder and slightly lean into the camera.
 You forehead tight against the camera.

+This practical element is super important and will serve you to no end in the future!
 Holding the camera properly should give you very good stability and takes a little practice to get right.
 We want you to pick the camera up, get into a good shooting position and hold it there for a few seconds.
-Then put the camera down fully and repeat this process 100 times.
+Then put the camera down fully.
+Repeat this process 100 times.
+You should feel very solid in your posture and have very little movement when looking through the viewfinder.